aidancasey/Moksy/Readme.txt

 KNOWN ISSUES:
 -------------
-Most of the code is several years old and has been re-cobbled together to work with the custom WebApi hosting: the code and tests need tidied up.
-A lot of the tests return not-realistic error codes based on various conditions.
-This is for testing :-) See the DocumentationTests.cs for a thorough end-to-end sample of how to use Moksy
+See the DocumentationTests.cs for a thorough end-to-end sample of how to use Moksy